pyOpenSci/pyopensci.github.io/_posts/2024-05-31-friends-dont-let-friends-package-alone-pyconus-24.md

 in the ecosystem from a "beginner and real world application lens."
 From a lens of "I just need to create a package and publish / release it to PyPI regularly."

-From a lens of - I am technical but I need to learn new-to-me packaging tools and workflows.
+From a lens of—I am technical but I need to learn new-to-me packaging tools and workflows.

 <figure>